 About Christopher Kanan

-I spent over three years as part of the executive team of Paige.AI, Inc., where I oversaw AI research activities at the company.
-Paige’s goal is to revolutionize pathology and oncology by creating clinical-grade AI systems to help pathologists diagnose cancer.
-My team developed Paige Prostate, the first FDA-approved AI system in pathology.
+From 2018 – 2022, I was a member of Paige’s executive leadership team, where I oversaw AI research activities at the start-up.
+Paige is revolutionizing pathology and oncology by creating clinical-grade AI systems to help pathologists diagnose cancer.
+Among other achievements, my team developed Paige Prostate, the first FDA-approved AI system in pathology.
 I helped grow the company from fewer than 10 employees when I joined to over 180 people.
 I also led Paige’s patent initiative, and I have over 50 granted patents.
-I currently serve on Paige’s Scientific Advisory Board.
+Currently, I’m a member of Paige’s Scientific Advisory Board.

 Previously, I was a tenured Associate Professor in the Carlson Center for Imaging Science at the Rochester Institute of Technology (RIT).
 At RIT, I co-founded the Center for Human-aware AI (CHAI), and I served as its Associate Director for four years.
 I was also a member of RIT’s McNair Scholars Advisory Board, part of RIT’s Division of Diversity and Inclusion.
 From 2019 – 2022, I was a visiting professor at Cornell Tech in New York City, where I taught a course on Deep Learning for four years to about 100 graduate students annually.

-I received my PhD from UC San Diego (UCSD), was a postdoctoral scholar at Caltech, and worked as a scientist at NASA Jet Propulsion Laboratory (JPL).
+I received my PhD from UC San Diego (UCSD), was a postdoctoral scholar at Caltech, and worked as a scientist at NASA JPL.

 See my publications page for links to specific projects, code, and datasets.